smartcontractkit/functions-hardhat-starter-kit/README.md

    - `contracts/FunctionsConsumer.sol` is the client smart contract that will receive the Functions-related data from the request config, and trigger the functions request.
    - `calculation-example.js` contains JavaScript code that will be executed by each node of the DON.
 This example performs complex calculations but no API requests.
    - `./API-request-example.js` which fetches data from APIs before processing the data <br><br>
-7. Simulate a request and it's fulfillment locally by using:<br>`npx hardhat functions-simulate`.
-This will surface most errors in your smart contract and/or JavaScript source code and configuration.<br><br>
+7. Locally simulate the execution of your JavaScript source  by using:<br>`npx hardhat functions-simulate-script`.

 8. Deploy and verify the consumer contract to an actual blockchain network by running:<br>`npx hardhat functions-deploy-client --network network_name_here --verify true`<br>**Note**: Make sure `<explorer>_API_KEY` is set if using `--verify true`, depending on which network is used.<br><br>
 9. Create and fund  a new Functions billing subscription, and then authorize your deployed consumer contract to use that subscription by running:<br> `npx hardhat functions-sub-create --network network_name_here --amount LINK_funding_amount_here --contract 0xDeployed_client_contract_address_here`<br><br>**Note**: Ensure your wallet has a sufficient LINK balance before running this command.
 Testnet LINK can be obtained at <a href="https://faucets.chain.link/">faucets.chain.link</a>.
  **Note**: also make a note of your subscription Id as you will need it for most commands. <br><br>
 10. Make an on-chain request by running:<br>`npx hardhat functions-request --network network_name_here --contract 0xDeployed_client_contract_address_here --subid subscription_id_number_here`

+## Steps on local testnet
+1. To do an end-to-end simulation using a local (on-machine) testnet you can first open a new terminal window/tab and run `npm run startLocalFunctionsTestnet`.
+This will spin up a local blockchain testnet ( the `LocalFunctionsTestnet` ), on which you can simulate an end-to-end Functions request.

+2. Then follow the workflow steps above, including subscription creation, funding, deploying your Functions Consumer etc. When using the `LocalFunctionsTestnet`, you omit the `--network network_name_here` flag in your CLI commands.

+3. Running this end-to-end simulation will surface most errors in your smart contract and/or JavaScript source code and configuration.<br><br>

 # Environment Variable Management